debsindhu/debsindhu.github.io/contact.md

 ---

 ### **Contacts**
-I am always open to collaborate & willing to implement new stuffs.
+I am always open to collaborate and willing to implement new stuffs.
 If you think I could be anyway helpful please do not hesitate to drop me an email.

 - **Mailing address**: